top of page

 • 5 min read

-Understanding Bangalore’s Waste Crisis:
+Understanding Bangalore’s Waste Crisis

-3. Whitefield Rising communities are influenced by policies, strong civic engagement and waste management awareness.
+3. Whitefield Rising communities are influenced by policies, strong civic engagement, and waste management awareness.

-Most Bangalore apartments fail at waste management because they treat it as a housekeeping problem, not a community culture problem.
+Most Bangalore apartments struggle with waste management because they treat it as a housekeeping problem, not a community culture problem.
+Here’s a step-by-step system that works:

 Step 1: Build a “Green Champions Team”

-• Solve resident issues
+• Resolving resident issues.

 Step 2: Conduct a 7-Day Community Waste Audit

-Track & Submit results through a Google Form or a shared Whats App group:
+Track and submit results through a Google Form or a shared WhatsApp group:

 • How much kitchen or wet waste?

-• How much plastic, paper waste?
+• How much plastic and paper waste?

 • How much sanitary waste?